gchq/stroom-docs/content/en/docs/user-guide/viewing-data.md

 In order to navigate through the data you have three options

-* Click on the 'progress bar' to show a porting of the data starting from the position clicked on.
+* Click on the 'progress bar' to show a portion of the data starting from the position clicked on.
 * Page through the data using the navigation controls.
 * Select a source range to display using the Set Source Range dialog which is accessed by clicking on the _Lines_ or _Chars_ links.
   This allows you to precisely select the range to display.
-  You can either specify a range with a just start point or a start point and some form of size/position limit.
+  You can either specify a range with just a start point or a start point and some form of size/position limit.
   If no limit is specified then Stroom will limit the data shown to the configured maximum (`stroom.ui.source.maxCharactersPerFetch`).
   If a range is entered that is too big to display Stroom will limit the data to its maximum.